-These coconut flour muffins are naturally gluten free.
+Muffins made with coconut flour are naturally gluten free.
 Many gluten free baked goods are made with low fibre, refined flours.
-But coconut flour is much higher in fibre than wheat flour, meaning that these muffins are both gluten free and higher in fibre.
-Fibre is great at helping you to feel fuller - Zero additives
+But coconut flour is much higher in fibre which is good for your digestion and helps you to feel fuller.

 Coconut flour is naturally gluten free.
 But it is packed with fibre, which helps to feed beneficial gut bacteria, making it very good for your digestion.
 This link has more information about the health benefits of coconut flour.